Savings questions answered

 Once the Power of Attorney has been set up it can be registered with us to open a new savings account or to start managing an existing one.
 We’ll need to see the original Power of Attorney document or a certified copy.

-Photocopy documents can be certified by an appropriate person such as a solicitor, accountant, bank or building society official or other financial services approved person and we are provided with sufficient information to be able to contact that person.
+Photocopy documents can be certified by an appropriate person such as a solicitor, accountant, bank or building society official or other financial services approved person and sufficient information must be provided to enable us to contact that person.
 We’ll also need identification for the attorney/s.

 Visit us in branch or call us on 01509 631960 to discuss your individual needs, we’ll be happy to help.